indemno/StandupAssistant/README.md

 StandupAssistant.ps1 today

+The application displays:

+* Yesterday's entry
+* Today's entry

-The application displays today's most recent entry and exits after confirmation.
+and then closes after confirmation.

-### End of day
+### End of Day

 At the configured **daily reflection time**, AutoHotkey launches:

 StandupAssistant.ps1 daily

-The application goes directly into the three reflection questions:
+You are prompted with three questions:

 * What did you do today?
 * Plan for tomorrow?